 Always remember to train your goats

-Like all electric fence options, it’s important to train goats, or any livestock for that matter, to the electric fence.
+Like all electric fence options, it is very important to train your goats to electric fence so they respect it.
 The fence is only as good as the training.
-After that, make sure there’s always enough to eat the paddock, and rehome any troublemakers who keep getting out.
+After that, make sure the fence is always on and hot, there’s always enough to eat in the paddock, and that you rehome any troublemakers who keep getting out.
 They will teach other goats their bad habits.